How to Create a Medical Marijuana Website and Ride the Market Growth

 1. Registration of dispensaries and MMJ doctors

-Cannabis marketplaces give a perfect opportunity for MMJ doctors and dispensaries to get an online presence, have access to marketing tools and to establish an instant connection with clients.
+Cannabis marketplaces give a perfect opportunity for MMJ doctors and dispensaries to get an online presence, have access to marketing tools, and establish an instant connection with clients.
 Registration should also require email verification and, most importantly, license verification.

 2. Checking the license